swoodhouse/SCNS-Toolkit/README.md

 ## Synthesis Engine

 The synthesis engine is written in F# and uses the Z3 theorem prover.
-It compiles and runs on Windows and Linux with F# 3.1 and .NET 4.5 or Mono.
+It compiles and runs on Windows and Linux with F# 3.1 and .NET 4.5 or Mono 3.10.

 After compiling, the following will run the synthesis engine on the provided example:
 ```